 - You are not expected to work while on vacation.

-- However, if you will be away for an extended period (e.g., due to visa applications, etc.) exceeding reasonable vacation limits, you are expected to work while you are away.
+- However, if you will be away for an extended period (e.g., for visa applications, etc.) exceeding reasonable vacation limits, you are expected to work while you are away.
 Under those circumstances, no excuses are accepted for work not being done.
-Examples of unacceptable excuses are you do not have a good internet connection, you are suffering from jet lag, you have personal/social commitments, etc. The professional gets the job done, regardless of circumstances.
+Examples of unacceptable excuses are a poor internet connection, jet lag, personal/social commitments, etc. The professional gets the job done, regardless of circumstances.

 - Upon vacation approval, you should enter the period that you are away in the MAVRL group calendar.
 This is so that the group can arrange to handle some of your responsibilities if needed.